Joao-mds009/aspire-13-samples/azure/image-gallery/README.md

 }
 else
 {
-    // Production: event-triggered, poll 1-2 times then exit if empty
+    // Production: event-triggered, poll up to 2 times (5s wait) then exit if empty
-    // New job instances start automatically when messages arrive if (emptyPollCount >= MaxEmptyPolls) // MaxEmptyPolls = 2 {
+    // New job instances start automatically when messages arrive if (emptyPollCount >= 2) // Exit within ~5 seconds when queue is empty {
         _logger.LogInformation("Queue empty, exiting");
         break;